ElkeCodes/elkedotcodes/site/content/blogposts/2020-04-23-how-useful-is-my-degree-in-computer-science.md

 ### Good or bad: a lot of courses gave me background knowledge that I don't apply in my current job

 An easy example for this are the contents of the courses Interpretation of Computer Programs 1 and 2.
-Both these courses gave me the knowledge on how to write a read-eval-print-loop.
+Both these courses gave me the knowledge on how to write a read-eval-print-loop (or in short: REPL).
 We learned how to write our own interpreter by parsing code into an abstract syntax tree and then executing it.
 As I'm currently a web developer, you wouldn't think that I would ever come across a use-case for this knowledge.